 There are no additional steps for countries under a travel alert only or are on the CDC Level 1 list.

-12. Where can I find instructions on the international travel forms?
+11. Where can I find instructions on how to use the Travel Registry?

 15. Who needs to file a passport copy with their paperwork and do you keep copies on file?

 Every traveler should carry a copy of their passport with them (in a separate location from their passport!) and leave a copy with a US emergency contact in case their passport gets lost or stolen.
 Guidelines on appropriate passport copies can be found on the group trip page.

 As of May 15, 2015, the OSAIT only requires passport copies for all student travelers.
 Faculty and staff are NOT required to submit a copy of their passport.
 Since passports are sensitive, confidential documents, the copies are shredded once the travelers return.